 There must be a better way to do this, surely.

 There surely must be a better way.
-After all, throwing the gates open and making it a free-for-all wouldn’t work (?), and the back-to-front boarding-group strategy airlines use doesn’t seem much better either.
+Allowing passengers to board at will would create chaos (?), and the back-to-front boarding-group strategy airlines use doesn’t seem much better either.

 NOTE